Znack/front-end-tips/html.md

 Use email, number, color, etc, old browsers will just use them as simple text

 #### Don't create links with blank addresses `<a href="#">`
 Use simple `<span>`.
-And all links should correctly be opened in new tabs with third mouse button
+And all links should be able to open new tabs with third mouse button

 #### Use `mailto`, `tel` and `skype` prefixes for contacts links
 Examples